Scott

 top.)
 This way all pumps, heaters and probes would be under the waterline.
 In a

-water levels level themselves out quite nicely before overflowing.
-Having all
+aquarium water levels level themselves out quite nicely before overflowing.

 installation.